 Turkish mills’ exports to SE Asia rose notably last year after being effectively barred from the US market by a tariff hike.
 Turkish rebar exports to Singapore hit 589,000 mt in 2019, around 50% higher year on year, while wire rod shipments to that country roughly doubled year on year to 112,000 mt, according to Turkish Statistical Institute data.

-Ugur Dalbeler, CEO of major Turkish steelmaker, Colakoglu, said that as the unease around coronavirus continues, “we could receive additional demand from some Chinese export markets…but as prices are also affected negatively, it could be limited.”
+Ugur Dalbeler, CEO of a major Turkish steelmaker, Colakoglu, said that as the unease around coronavirus continues, “we could receive additional demand from some Chinese export markets…but as prices are also affected negatively, it could be limited.”